The 55 Best Road Trips in America

 Hit the road!

-While we’re all more than ready to get away this summer, travel isn’t as easy as it used to be.
+While we’re all more than ready to travel again, booking a trip isn’t quite as easy as it used to be.
 Many European countries have closed their borders to Americans, and coronavirus concerns and restrictions dominate nearly every aspect of vacation planning.
 According to research from the International Air Transport Association, roughly 55 percent of Americans still don’t feel comfortable on planes, so your choices may feel even more limited.
-But we have some good news for you: Not only can a road trip be a safe, socially distanced option, but it can also be fun and memorable.
-As the saying goes, getting there is half the fun, and as you’ll see with these 50 road trips, the destinations are pretty amazing, too.
+But we have some good news for you: Not only can road trips be a safe, socially distanced option—they can also be fun and memorable.
+As the saying goes, getting there is half the fun, as you’ll see with these 55 amazing road trip destinations.

 Great River Road

-Drive along the mighty Mississippi River and check a whopping ten states off your bucket list in the process!
-According to GapYear.com, “This north-south route calls out to nature lovers thanks to all of the wildlife resorts lining the route, like the Yazoo Refuge and the Theodore Roosevelt Refuge.”
-Plus, there are plenty of quaint river towns, like Greenville and Rosedale.
+Drive down Great River Road along the mighty Mississippi River and check a whopping 10 states off your bucket list in the process!
+Nature lovers will particularly love this north-south route because of the many wildlife resorts along the way.
+Stay at the Yazoo Refuge and the Theodore Roosevelt Refuge, and make pit stops to wander around quaint river towns, like Greenville and Rosedale.
 The finish line of this awesome U.S. road trip is a thrill, too: You’ll turn off your engine in New Orleans for jazz, beignets, and a celebratory toast with a hurricane, mint julep, or whatever else you fancy.
 Before you pack the car, download these essential road trip planner apps for your best adventure yet.

 Accomplish the life-affirming, photographic-buffet goal of taking in Monterey, Pebble Beach, Carmel, and Big Sur along Highway 1 all in one day, as travel photographer Kirsten Alana has done.
 During her road trip, Alana enjoyed a private tour of the wine cellar at Casanovas in Carmel, marveled at the work of famous architects like Frank Lloyd Wright, and gazed at the wondrous Lone Cypress on the famed 17-mile drive.
-The 250-year-old tree, it has been said, “is to the Monterey Peninsula what the pyramids are to Egypt, what the Eiffel Tower is to Paris.”
-Alana herself sums up the experience poetically: “The magic of California seemed to bless us in big and small ways no matter what diversion we chose.
-From the smallest creatures hiding in the rocky shoreline to the largest of the trees and the magnitude of the beauty of each complete scene.”
+It has been said that the 250-year-old tree, one of California’s most magical road trip destinations, is the Monterey Peninsula’s answer to the pyramids in Egypt and the Eiffel Tower in Paris.
+Interested?
+Here are even more things to see and do on a Big Sur road trip.

 The Loneliest Road

 One is the loneliest number, and while traveling on this transcontinental highway, there will be moments when you will feel as if you are the only one left on Earth.
-The isolation and remoteness of this 3,000-mile road trip, stretching from Ocean City, Maryland, to Sacramento, California, is what gives U.S.-50 its memorable moniker.
-UnusualPlaces.org notes that there are hundreds of small old towns dotting this line across the country and that “the route offers such a compelling cross-section of the nation that Time magazine devoted nearly an entire issue (July 7, 1997) to telling the story of the road it called the ‘Backbone of America.'”
+The isolation and remoteness of this 3,000-mile road trip, stretching from Ocean City, Maryland, to Sacramento, California, is what gives US-50 its memorable moniker.
+But you won’t truly be alone because there are hundreds of small old towns dotting this road that Time magazine has called the “Backbone of America.”
 While we’re on the subject, these are the most charming small towns in every state.

 The National Coal Heritage Trail

 Sure, solar power may be the future, but to our knowledge, there isn’t a solar-themed road trip (unless you count Going-to-the-Sun Road in Glacier National Park).
-In West Virginia, the National Coal Heritage Trail “meanders through coal mining history” as you visit “reconstructed mines, railway lines and stations as well as towns and even an underground mine tour,” says West Virginia Tourism.
+In West Virginia, the National Coal Heritage Trail will weave you through coal-mining history as you visit reconstructed mines and railway lines, as well as old mining towns and even an underground mine tour.
 Better still, this National Scenic Byway that crisscrosses the state delivers spectacular scenery to accompany your tour through U.S. history.
+If you plan to take a road trip with your dog, here’s what you shouldn’t travel without.

 Gilmore Girls trip

-You might not immediately think of Connecticut as a worthwhile road-trip destination, but fans of Gilmore Girls will love the chance to visit the real-life inspiration for Stars Hollow.
+You might not immediately think of Connecticut as a worthwhile road trip destination, but fans of Gilmore Girls will love the chance to visit the real-life inspiration for Stars Hollow.
 The quaint towns of Kent and Washington Depot, which served as creator Amy Sherman-Palladino’s inspiration for the show’s setting, are as close as you can get to the fictional town…and close enough to New York City (about 2.5 hours without traffic) to make a fun long weekend out of it.
-Thrillist says that you can “channel Rory Gilmore and browse for paperbacks at the independent bookstore House of Books and stay at the five-star Mayflower Inn, the real-life version of Lorelai Gilmore’s workplace, the Dragonfly Inn.”
+Thrillist suggests that you channel Rory Gilmore and browse for paperbacks at House of Books and stay at the five-star Mayflower Inn, the real-life version of the Dragonfly Inn.
 In Connecticut, you’ll also find one of the 15 most underrated American cities worth a visit.

 Georgia Sea Islands